fabric8io-attic/base-images/java/images/alpine/openjdk7/jdk/README.md

 all dependencies or more classical from a main class, where the classpath is build up from all jars within a directory.x1

-The script can be influenced by the following environment variables:
+The run script can be influenced by the following environment variables:

 * **JAVA_APP_DIR** the directory where all JAR files can be found.
 This is `/app` by default.